Netcracker/KubeMarine/docs/public/Installation.md

     groups: [control-plane, worker]
 ```

-You can add additional entries to the list or override the default item using [List Merge Strategy](#list-merge-strategy).
+You can add further entries to the list or replace the default one using the **list‑merge strategy** described earlier.

 The following parameters are supported for each item: